rushsteve1/ranni/docs/design.md

 It achieves this by evaluating the *functionally pure* parts of the source code, including language features like imports and type checking, into a subset of the language.
-It is this step, which we call "compiling" though it acts more like JavaScript Bundling, that allows us to combine type declarations and macros into one imperative language.
+It is this step (which we call "compiling" though it acts more like JavaScript Bundling) that allows us to combine type declarations and macros into one imperative language.

 In Ranni you don't write just code, you write code that evaluates to other code.